DOJ: Buffett company discriminated against Black homebuyers

 AP Business Writer

-NEW YORK (AP) — A Pennsylvania mortgage company owned by billionaire businessman Warren Buffett’s Berkshire Hathaway discriminated against potential Black and Latino homebuyers in Philadelphia, New Jersey and Delaware, the Department of Justice said Wednesday, in what is being called the second-largest redlining settlement in history.
+NEW YORK (AP) — A Pennsylvania mortgage company owned by billionaire businessman Warren Buffett’s company discriminated against potential Black and Latino homebuyers in Philadelphia, New Jersey and Delaware, the Department of Justice said Wednesday, in what is being called the second-largest redlining settlement in history.

 “Trident’s unlawful redlining activity denied communities of color equal access to residential mortgages, stripped them of the opportunity to build wealth, and devalued properties in their neighborhoods,” said Kristen Clarke, an assistant Attorney General of the Justice Department’s Civil Rights Division, in a prepared statement.

+Hughes’ father worked for one of the oldest Black-owned savings and loans, a company name Berean that would finance mortgages for Black families when they were turned away by other banks and lenders.

+“I’ve had people come up to me and say, ‘Vince, your dad gave me a mortgage for my first home when I was turned down everywhere else.
+If it wasn’t for Berean and your dad, I wouldn’t have been able to buy my home,” Hughes said.
+“We witnessed that discrimination in real time.”

 Redlining is a term used to describe when banks deliberately avoid making loans to non-white communities.
-Banks and the U.S. government used to draw on maps in red marker those neighborhoods that were deemed undesirable to make home loans — hence the term “redlining.”
+Banks and the U.S. government used to draw on maps in red marker those neighborhoods that were deemed undesirable to make home loans.
 The neighborhoods were almost always areas where racial minorities lived, and even included other historically discriminated-against communities such as Jewish neighborhoods.

 The practice effectively cut off entire communities from the primary pathway for wealth generation in the U.S.: homeownership.
 To this day, Black and Latino households are far less likely to own their home compared to their white counterparts.

-The redlining activity DOJ alleged happened between 2015 and 2019 — Trident stopped writing mortgages in 2020.
-Along with avoiding making mortgages in minority neighborhoods, the employees of Trident made racist comments about making loans to Black homebuyers, calling certain neighborhoods “ghettos.”
+The alleged redlining activity alleged happened between 2015 and 2019 — Trident stopped writing mortgages in 2020.
+Along with avoiding making mortgages in minority neighborhoods, the Trident employees made racist comments about making loans to Black homebuyers, calling certain neighborhoods “ghettos.”
 One manager of Trident was photographed posing in front of the Confederate Flag.
 The marketing materials used by Trident involved exclusively white individuals, and nearly all of the company’s staff were white.

 Josh Shapiro, Pennsylvania’s attorney general who is running for governor, called the behavior by Trident “systematic racism, pure and simple.”

+Hughes said he and other legislators were furious about revelations of the redlining by Trident and others in a 2018 investigation by Reveal into Buffett’s mortgage companies.
+They pressed Shapiro during an appropriations hearing, and the Attorney General responded by setting up a hotline to gather personal stories.

-Trident also agreed to hire mortgage loan officers in impacted neighborhoods as well as pay a monetary fine of $4 million.
-Since Trident no longer operates a lending business, a separate company will be contracted to provide the $20 million in loan subsidies, the DOJ said.
+As part of the settlement, Trident agreed to hire mortgage loan officers in impacted neighborhoods as well as pay a $4 million fine.
+Since Trident no longer operates a lending business, a separate company will be contracted to provide the $20 million in loan subsidies, the Justice Department said.

 The Trident settlement also involves the first redlining case against a nonbank mortgage lender.
 Since the Great Recession, roughly half of all mortgages in the country are underwritten by companies that immediately sell off the mortgage to investors.
 These nonbank lenders include firms like Quicken Loans, Rocket Mortgage and Loan Depot, among many others.